dynaroars/relusplitter/README.md

 ## Seed Benchmarks Used:
-The following benchmarks from previous VNNCOMP iterations were used:
+For each benchmark, we used the `generate_property.py` script provided by the original author to generate the seed instances (except for ACAS Xu).
+Specifically, the following benchmarks were used:

 - ACAS Xu (https://github.com/stanleybak/vnncomp2021/tree/main/benchmarks/acasxu)
     - <small> The networks in this benchmark were simplified (we merged the Matmul and Add nodes to GEMM nodes to make it compatible with higher onnx version) </small>